Arborists across New South Wales

 New South Wales is Australia's most heavily treed state for urban living - and its most demanding for tree care.
 From the towering blue gums and turpentines of the leafy North Shore and Northern Beaches to the angophoras of the Sutherland Shire, the acreage gums of the Southern Highlands and Hills District, and the storm-battered canopies of the Central Coast and Blue Mountains, NSW is dominated by large, fast-growing native eucalypts.
 These trees are prone to sudden limb drop and require experienced arborists who understand local species, council controls and safe work near homes and powerlines.

 NSW's climate drives constant demand for tree work.
 East Coast Lows regularly bring gale-force winds, heavy rainfall and flooding, sending limbs and whole trees down across coastal and inland areas.
 Large parts of the state are mapped as bushfire-prone land, where hazard-reduction pruning and 10/50 clearing help protect homes.
-The Australian Arborist Directory connects NSW homeowners, landlords and property managers with trusted local arborists and tree services across the state — from Greater Sydney through to Newcastle, Wollongong, regional centres and beyond.
+One thing is worth knowing before you read any further, because it explains why this page cannot give you a straight answer about your own tree: NSW has no statewide rule about which trees are protected.
+The state built the permit system and then left each council to declare what it catches.
+So the pages below, city by city, are where the actual thresholds live.
 No fees, no middlemen.

 No booking fees